markets & economy | december 2, 2020

 John Linehan, CFA®

-Although President Donald Trump has not conceded the race and has mounted legal challenges to contest key state vote tallies, the 2020 U.S. elections appear to have produced a presidential win for Democrat Joe Biden.
-Two runoff elections in Georgia in January will determine the balance of power in the Senate.
-Currently, a continuation of divided government appears most likely, with Democrats narrowly retaining control of the House.
+After an initial period of uncertainty, recent steps by the Trump administration to cooperate in the transition seem to guarantee the inauguration of Joe Biden as president on January 20, 2021.
+Two runoff elections in Georgia on January 5 will determine the balance of power in the Senate.
+Currently, a continuation of divided government appears most likely, with Democrats having narrowly retained control of the House.

-While capital markets appeared to have reacted positively to the election, the postelection transition creates a potential for market volatility.
-However, T. Rowe Price investment professionals believe that other issues, such as further progress on a coronavirus vaccine, are likely to be more critical in the months ahead.
+While capital markets appear to have reacted positively to the elections, the postelection transition, while formally underway, creates a potential for market volatility.
+However, T. Rowe Price investment professionals believe that other issues, such as the potential rollout of coronavirus vaccines, are likely to be more critical in the months ahead.

-“I think eyes will be more on the response to COVID than on the election,” says John Linehan, CIO, Equity.
-“The only reason that could change would be if we got into an environment where there was a seriously contested election.”
+“I think eyes will remain more on the response to COVID than on politics,” says John Linehan, CIO, Equity.

 Subscribe to T. Rowe Price Insights